 You can also use Facebook Audience Insights to do competitive research.
 Look at the type of content people are sharing and how your audience is responding.

 Take that information and model their success.
 This does not mean stealing their content or branding.

 Use learnings from what’s working, how they’re interacting with their audience, and what content is resonating to build out your own personalized strategy.

 Want to learn more?
 I wrote about Facebook Audience Insights in-depth here.

-Hashtags are a fantastic way to find and connect with absolutely anyone in your niche.
-However, know that you need to be very strategic.
-Not every hashtag will get you the results you’re looking for.
+Hashtags are a powerful way to find and connect with absolutely anyone in your niche.
+However, you have to be very strategic when it comes to Instagram Hashtags.

 5. Use Tools to Build Your Outreach List

 There are a few tools that can help you find and network with influential people in your niche.

 Followerwonk lets you search bios based on a specific keyword.
 Look through people’s profiles, read their bio, and if you like what you see – add them to a Twitter List.

 BuzzSumo is another free and easy way to find people to connect with.
 Use the “Influencers” tab to search by topic, keyword or username.
 This will give you a list of pages, ranked by page authority, domain authority, average engagement, and more.